Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Results

-We have obtained the distributions of the tidal deformability $\Lambda_{1.4}$, radii $R_{1.4}$ (km) and $R_{2.07}$ (km) and the maximum mass $M_{max}$ ($M_\odot$) using the posterior distributions for the parameters corresponding to the Linear, Logarithmic and Exponential models as listed in Table~\ref{tab2}.
+We have obtained the distributions of NS properties such as tidal deformability $\Lambda_{1.4}$, radii $R_{1.4}$ (km) and $R_{2.07}$ (km) and the maximum mass $M_{max}$ ($M_\odot$) using the posterior distributions for the parameters corresponding to the linear, logarithmic and exponential models as listed in table~\ref{tab2}.
 The corner plots for these NS properties are shown in Fig.~\ref{fig3}.
 The same as Fig.\ref{fig2}, the vertical lines, median values with $2\sigma$ uncertainties, and 2D confidence ellipses along the off-diagonal line are shown.
 It is clear from the off-diagonal graphs that $\Lambda_{1.4}$ is strongly correlated with $R_{1.4}$ for all models ($r\sim 0.96$).
-In the case of the Exponential model, all quantities are strongly correlated with each other ($r\sim0.95$).
-The maximum mass is found to be uncorrelated with other NS properties in Linear and Logarithmic cases.
-We have summarized the median values of the properties of NS together with 68\% (90\%) confidence intervals in Table~\ref{tab3}.
-It shows how different MG theories affect these astrophysical quantities.
-The Logarithmic model predicts the highest maximum mass ($2.36_{-0.23}^{+0.28}$) while the Exponential model shows the widest uncertainty ranges for most properties, particularly for $\Lambda_{1.4}$, indicating different constraint sensitivities.
+In the linear model, the maximum mass $M_{\max}$ is found to be statistically uncorrelated with the other neutron star observables, as indicated by nearly circular and non-tilted confidence contours.
+This absence of correlation implies that variations in the maximum mass occur independently of changes in other stellar properties, suggesting that the linear modification does not introduce significant structural coupling in the equilibrium configuration.
+In contrast, the logarithmic model exhibits a mild but noticeable correlation between $M_{\max}$ and other neutron star properties, reflected by moderately tilted confidence contours.
+This indicates that the logarithmic correction induces a partial coupling between the maximum mass and the internal stellar structure, allowing variations in one quantity to influence the other within the allowed parameter space.
+The exponential model, however, demonstrates a strong and pronounced correlation between $M_{\max}$ and the remaining neutron star properties, characterized by highly elongated and tilted contours.
+This behavior signifies a substantial structural interdependence introduced by the exponential modification, where changes in the gravitational parameters directly impact the global stellar configuration.
+Consequently, the maximum mass in this case is highly sensitive to the underlying modified gravity parameters, revealing a stronger departure from the effective GR-like behavior compared to the linear and logarithmic scenarios.
+We have summarized the median values of the properties of NS together with 68\% (90\%) confidence intervals in table~\ref{tab3}.
+It shows how different models for $f(Q)$ theory affect these astrophysical quantities.
+The logarithmic model predicts the highest maximum mass ($2.36_{-0.23}^{+0.28}$) while the linear and exponential model shows the widest uncertainty ranges for most properties, particularly for $\Lambda_{1.4}$, indicating different constraint sensitivities.
 The radii predictions for $R_{1.4}$ and $R_{2.07}$ are remarkably similar for all models , differing by less than $\sim$ 0.4 km in the median values.
 This suggests that within these $f(Q)$ models, the predicted radius does not change significantly with mass in this range.